This post may contain affiliate links and ads. Read our disclosure policy here.

-When you arrive at the cruise port, you will need to check your luggage with the cruise line.
+When you arrive at the cruise terminal, you will need to check your luggage with the cruise line, much like airline travel.
 The exception to this is a small day bag, backpack or carry-on rolling bag.
 Each passenger is typically permitted to bring some sort of carry-on bag with them when they board.
 The rest of your (checked) luggage goes through a security screening similar to at the airport.
 Bags are then loaded onto the ship and they will be delivered to your stateroom at some point that day/evening.

 You have no control over when that checked luggage will be delivered to your cabin.
 The crew works incredibly hard to deliver everything quickly, but even at one bag per passenger, you are talking about THOUSANDS of pieces of luggage that need to be delivered!
 On our many cruises, we have had some luggage delivered within our first hour on the ship… while other trips our bags have not appeared until after dinner that first evening.

 You need to bring a carry-on bag to hold your absolute essentials so that you can start enjoying your vacation from the second you set foot on that ship!